How to Streamline Your eCommerce Order Fulfillment Process

 - 3PL is relatively cheaper, predictable, and easy to go with.

 - Here, you only have to buy your stocks and get it delivered.
 The rest will be taken care of by professionals according to their warehouse strategies.

 - There won’t be any extra charge involved to sell on multiple channels.
 It does it all for the same rate.

 - They always have their warehouse ready to handle the sudden boost in sales.
 Few 3PL’s even offer special services to sellers getting a higher volume of orders.

-- For International deliveries, It can be less expensive than other fulfillment methods, as brands get an option to send their stock abroad to the 3PL using a cargo bearer, and then utilizing domestic transporters to dispatch order to individual buyers.
+- For international deliveries, It can be less expensive than other fulfillment methods, as brands get an option to send their stock abroad to the 3PL using a cargo bearer, and then utilizing domestic transporters to dispatch the order to individual buyers.

 Disadvantages of outsourcing the fulfillment to 3PL companies:

 Amazon has more than 100M subscribers in its prime program and that number is rapidly growing.
 It’s very important to attend to those clients.
 Now in order to do that, your fulfillment should be prime which by default you get when opting for FBA.
 Some 3PL providers are prime certified meaning their shipments are considered as prime enabled.
 Please check with the 3PL provider for this factor for sure before signing the contract.

 - Trust Issues: